 An-26 of the Russian Navy

-To survey the area, a naval aviation An-26 aircraft was deployed, which located the object and transmitted its exact coordinates to the rescue tug vessel "Fotiy Krylov."
+To survey the area, a naval aviation An-26 aircraft was deployed, which located the object and transmitted its exact coordinates to the rescue tugboat "Foti Krylov."

-Upon arrival in the designated area, a group of divers on a BL-680 high-speed boat installed an inflatable stabilizing platform on the landing module and towed it to the vessel.
-The capsule was then lifted onto the deck of the "Fotiy Krylov," where specialists from the medical service examined the crew of the simulated spacecraft.
+Upon arrival in the designated area, a group of divers on a BL-680 speedboat installed an inflatable stabilizing platform on the descent vehicle and towed it to the ship.
+Then, the capsule was lifted onto the deck of the "Foti Krylov," where specialists from the medical service examined the crew of the mock spacecraft.

 Загрузка Vkontakte видео...